softchris/azure-book/azure-functions-iii.md

 - **Why VS Code as authoring env**, there are more than one way to author Azure Functions, we have previously shown authoring in the Azure Portal but this way is probably one of the best
 - **Dependencies and set up**, There are a few dependencies that we need and it looks a little bit different depending on what OS you are on
 - **Hello world and running your function**, to get up and running we need to scaffold an Azure App, that's easily down through a command in VS Code
-- **Debugging locally**, this can be done in two different ways, either through using the built-in VS Code debugging or by using `func host start`
+- **Debugging locally**, this is done using the built-in VS Code debugging and leveraging the files `launch.json` and `tasks.json` that was generated for you

 ## Why use VS Code as authoring environment?
 There are many ways to author a Serverless app.
 VS Code is one of the better ones and the main reason for that is the extensions that makes things like scaffolding projects/functions and debugging, a real joy.